slawosz/slawosz.github.com/_posts/2019-10-14-monitoring-web-application-response-times-with-kibana.md

 ## Next steps

+Our timelion query is very basic.
+In real life application, you might like to add some conditions to the query.

+### Only positive/negative response codes

+### Exclude ceratin paths

+### Learn more about timelion

+Timelion documentation is very good.

+## Speeding up application

 There are several actions you can do to improve application response time.
+Each of this tips deserve its own tutorial, but it is good starting point for googling.

 ### Temporailry increase number of servers